fourieraudio/docs/docs/manual/transform.client/library/plugins/plugins.md

 The MVP of the **transform**.engine, plugins!

+It's the same process as installing any plugin on a Windows 10 offline computer.
+No suprises!

-Here you'll find handy guides on how to install and license a number of different manufacturers plugins.
+To help you get going, you'll find handy guides on how to install and license a number of different manufacturers plugins.

 Whilst we've sought to include a large and varied list of manufacturers, if you think we have missed someone, let us know on [hello@fourieraudio.com](mailto:hello@fourieraudio.com)!